We will show you how to stop an iCloud restore that is stuck or still going after 24 to 48 hours — or even just all afternoon.

 You don’t need a computer to do this, and you don’t need to do a new iCloud Restore from backup unless you notice things are missing.
 Here are the short steps you will need to take.

-On this screen you need to go to Backup.
+Step 3.
+On this screen, you need to go to Backup.

-A pop up will ask if you want to stop the Restore, with a warning.
+Step 5.
+A pop-up will ask if you want to stop the Restore, with a warning.
 Tap on Stop.

 After you finish this step you will no longer see warnings about an iCloud restore in progress and you will be able to use your phone like normal.
 This is not a process you can reverse, but you can always restore from the old iCloud backup before you make a new one.